-The RDA agrees that, except with respect to the rehabilitation or construction of residential property containing less than eight (8) units, all RDAs engaged under contracts in excess of $2,000.00 for construction, renovation or repair work financed in whole or in part with assistance provided under this contract, shall comply with Federal requirements adopted by the City-Parish pertaining to such contracts and with the applicable requirements of the regulations of the Department of Labor, under 29 CFR Parts 1, 3, 5 and 7 governing the payment of wages and ratio of apprentices and trainees to journey workers; provided that, if wage rates higher than those required under the regulations are imposed by state or local law, nothing hereunder is intended to relieve the RDA of its obligation, if any, to require payment of the higher wage.
-The RDA shall cause or require to be inserted in full, in all such contracts subject to such regulations, provisions meeting the requirements of this paragraph.
+The BBR agrees that, except with respect to the rehabilitation or construction of residential property containing less than eight (8) units, all BBRs engaged under contracts in excess of $2,000.00 for construction, renovation or repair work financed in whole or in part with assistance provided under this contract, shall comply with Federal requirements adopted by the City-Parish pertaining to such contracts and with the applicable requirements of the regulations of the Department of Labor, under 29 CFR Parts 1, 3, 5 and 7 governing the payment of wages and ratio of apprentices and trainees to journey workers; provided that, if wage rates higher than those required under the regulations are imposed by state or local law, nothing hereunder is intended to relieve the BBR of its obligation, if any, to require payment of the higher wage.
+The BBR shall cause or require to be inserted in full, in all such contracts subject to such regulations, provisions meeting the requirements of this paragraph.

 Personnel

-The RDA shall submit an organizational chart and job descriptions to the OCD detailing the identity of each person (whether employed by RDA or a Subcontractor) who shall perform any services required under this Agreement or otherwise work on the Program.
+Prior to every program year, the BBR shall submit an organizational chart and job descriptions for approval to the OCD detailing the identity of each person (whether employed by BBR or a Subcontractor) who shall perform any services required under this Agreement or otherwise work on the Program.
 All personnel engaged in the performing services required shall be fully qualified with required certification in place.

-RDA agrees to provide the following:
+BBR agrees to provide the following:

-Key Personnel – RDA shall assign staff who possess the knowledge, skills, and abilities to successfully perform assigned tasks.
+Key Personnel – BBR shall assign staff who possess the knowledge, skills, and abilities to successfully perform assigned tasks.

-Project Manager – RDA shall provide a Project Manager who will provide day-to-day management of project tasks and activities, coordination of RDA support and administrative activities, and supervision of personnel.
+Project Manager – BBR shall provide a Project Manager who will provide day-to-day management of project tasks and activities, coordination of BBR support and administrative activities, and supervision of personnel.

-Other Resources – RDA shall provide other resources as needed.
+Other Resources – BBR shall provide other resources as needed.

 3. Substitution of Personnel.
-OCD retains the right to request that the Executive Director of the RDA make a personnel change in the event an RDA’s employee’s work performance or conduct may jeopardize any Grant covered by this Agreement.
-However, RDA retains the exclusive right to make personnel decisions for employees of the RDA.
+OCD retains the right to request that the Executive Director of the BBR make a personnel change in the event an BBR’s employee’s work performance or conduct may jeopardize any Grant covered by this Agreement.
+However, BBR retains the exclusive right to make personnel decisions for employees of the BBR.

 VI.
 MISCELLANEOUS PROVISIONS